adriancm93/website/content/home/experience.md

   Achievements:

  * Joined a collaborative effort to develop a data strategy and architecture with governance and scalability as priority
- * Played critical role in the development of an Azure data-lake which currently facilitates the financial close process
- * Followed DevOps practices to move transport data from Oracle IAAS into a Databrick Azure environment
- * Interfaced AWS S3 with RPA technology to replace NAS drives

 """
 [[experience]]